Ordu-Baliq: Location

 A favorable micro-climate makes the location ideal for pasturage, and it lies along the most important east-west route across Mongolia.
 As a result, the Orkhon Valley was a center of habitation and important political and economic activity long before the birth of Genghis Khan, who made it known to the wider world.

 History

 In 744, after the defeat of the last Göktürk Kaghan by the Uyghur-Qarluk-Basmyl alliance, the Uyghurs under Bayanchur Khan (Bayan Çor) established their imperial capital Ordu Baliq on the site of the old ördü ("nomadic capital").
-Ordu-Baliq flourished until 840, when it was reduced to ruin by the invading Yenisey Kyrgyzes.
+Ordu-Baliq flourished until 840, when it was reduced to ruin by the invading Yenisei Kyrgyz.